- HOME

 Toray Industries develops well-designed training programs and systematically executes diverse training programs to enhance management, sales, production technology, and specialized skills, and to better equip employees to address globalization.
 These programs cover all levels of employees and fields, aiming to develop future management candidates while expanding and educating the base of core staff ready to employ their strong capabilities to lead on the front lines.

-In addition to training, the Group is adopting diverse personnel programs to develop an organization in which human resources who are ready for new challenges can play a greater and more active part in the Company.
+Moreover, to allow everyone regardless of age to regularly update their abilities and skills, Toray is working to enhance its professional development programs for employees, including the expansion of eligibility for Challenge Courses (subscription-based e-learning).
+In addition to training, the Group is adopting various personnel programs to develop an organization in which human resources who are ready for new challenges can play a greater and more active part in the Company.

 Training category | Persons enrolled | Time dedicated to training per employee (hour)1 | ||